patrykplonka/erpsystem-angular-dotnet/README.md

 # ERP System - Engineering Thesis

 ## Overview
 This ERP system is being developed as part of my engineering thesis.
 It is designed to manage warehouse operations, invoices, and customers efficiently using modern web technologies.
-The project is currently under development
+The project is currently under development.

 ## Technologies Used
 - **Backend:** ASP.NET Core, Entity Framework Core, SignalR